-As one of the slowest growing communities in Weber County, the local growth rate has continued to slow over the past decade with an average annual growth rate of just 0.56% between 2010-2020 (Figure 1.3).
+As one of the slowest growing communities in Weber County, the local growth rate has continued to slow over the past decade with an average annual growth rate of just 0.67% between 2010-2020 (Figure 1.3).
 This growth trend is expected to continue over the next three decades.
-The Wasatch Front Regional Council forecasts South Ogden City will have reached an estimated population of 23,446 residents by 2050 (Figure 1.4).
+The Wasatch Front Regional Council forecasts South Ogden City will reach an estimated population of 23,446 residents by 2050 (Figure 1.4) -though the City anticipates to exceed this projection.